 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 1000D and Nikon D700 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 Studio photographers will appreciate that the Nikon D700 (unlike the 1000D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So how do things add up?
 Is there a clear favorite between the Canon 1000D and the Nikon D700?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS 1000D:

 - More compact: Is smaller (126x98mm vs 147x123mm) and thus needs less room in the bag.

 - Less heavy: Is lighter (by 572g or 53 percent) and hence easier to carry around.